Wealden District Council

 The Chief Executive carries ultimate responsibility for a safe and secure environment.
 Aspects of that responsibility have been assigned / delegated to other appointed individuals within the Council, these are defined under “Roles and Responsibility” section of this Policy document.

-The Chief Executive has appointed the Director of Environment & Community Services as the Designated Person.
+The Chief Executive has appointed the Director of Community and Customer Services as the Designated Person.
 Designated Person is responsible for ensuring overall operational control is in place.

-The Designated Person has appointed the Property Services Manager as the Responsible Person [Water].
-This Policy is issued and maintained by Responsible Person [Water] on behalf of the Council.
+The Designated Person has appointed the Property Services Manager as the Competent Responsible Person [Water].
+This Policy is issued and maintained by Competent Responsible Person [Water] on behalf of the Council.

 This Policy is formally accepted by the Chief Executive.
 The Chief Executive will do all that is reasonably practicable to comply with its requirements, and will make the necessary resources available